Find out what a letting agent can and can't charge you for when you rent a home.

 Fees don't have to be published in this way for websites that just advertise properties, like Rightmove or Zoopla.

-If the letting agent doesn't resolve the problem, you can complain to a letting agent redress scheme (agents must be a member of one).
+If the letting agent doesn't resolve the problem, you can complain to a letting agent redress scheme.
+Letting agents must be a member of a redress scheme.

 Only agencies themselves can deal with complaints about the level of fees.